enactjs/limestone/samples/qa-scroller-animation/README.md

-## QA sample for testing Scroller
+## QA sample for testing Scroller Animation

 Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can view it in your browser.

-To test functionality and usability of Scroller, you may use this sample.
+To test the Scroller Animation, you may use this sample.

 ---